Inside MAM compression

 The MAM framing

-Starting with Windows 8, the operating system compresses each prefetch file before writing it to disk.
-The compressed file begins with an eight-byte framing header:
+Starting with Windows 8, the OS compresses every Prefetch file before SysMain writes it to disk.
+The on-disk file begins with an eight-byte framing header:

 offset size field